6 June, 2005

 The aforementioned acts are committed by specific individuals, and should not reflect on any race, nationality, gender, age, religion, etc. For the record, I have not translated the acts of good consideration and kindness recorded by the reporter.
 Question: what would you say to the foreigner?

 by @ 7:49 am.
-Filed under China, Culture, Northeast Asia
+Filed under Culture, China, Northeast Asia

--image-5-day workweek for malaysian civil servants
+5-day workweek for malaysian civil servants

 Rajan is welcoming moves to lengthen shorten the work week for Malaysian civil servants.: